Mettams Pool: Everything you need to know

 What is it?

 One of the many great stops along the northern beaches section of West Coast Drive, Mettams is one for the snorkelling enthusiasts, and also provides a little bit of shelter if the wind comes in early.
-The naturally-formed lagoon is mostly shallow, making it a popular spot for everyone from families with young kids up to older folks thanks to relatively calm waters you’ll find even when the seabreeze comes up.
+The lagoon is mostly shallow, making it a popular spot for everyone from families with young kids up to older folks thanks to relatively calm waters you’ll find even when the seabreeze comes up.

 Where is it?